iamsuraj7/Fronted_part/README.md

 # Fronted_part
-here present the all code of fronted part
+here present the all code of fronted part.